apollo

 How to manage the interaction:

-Co-administration of Ziprasidone with Acebrel Plus Syrup can possibly result in an interaction, but it can be taken together if prescribed by a doctor.
-However, consult your doctor if you experience sudden dizziness, lightheadedness, fainting, shortness of breath.
-Do not discontinue any medications without consulting a doctor.
+Co-administration of Acebrel Plus Syrup and Disopyramide can lead to an interaction, it can be taken if advised by your doctor.
+However, if you experience any symptoms like sudden dizziness, lightheadedness, fainting, shortness of breath, heart palpitations, diarrhea, or vomiting, contact your doctor immediately.
+Do not discontinue any medications without first consulting your doctor.

 How does the drug interact with Acebrel Plus Syrup: